sap218/coid/README.md

   * A.3 [License](https://github.com/sap218/ufo/blob/master/LICENSE), which governs the permissions surrounding the ontology, https://creativecommons.org/licenses/by/3.0/
   * A.4 Located in `ontology` directory: https://github.com/sap218/ufo/blob/master/ontology/ufo.owl
   * A.5 GitHub repository: https://github.com/sap218/ufo.
   * A.6 Methodological framework: used [Protégé](https://protege.stanford.edu/) software for ontology building using ICD-10, SNOMED-CT, HPO, DOID, and other biomedical ontologies.
-Synonym expansion followed the works of Braithwaite et al. using the tf-idf statistical analysis to gain patient-preferred synonyms [2].
+Synonym expansion followed the works of Braithwaite et al. using the tf-idf statistical analysis to gain patient-preferred synonyms [2] from the [patient.info](https://patient.info/forums) forums.
 Additionally expanded with external domain-expert terms from [ClinicalBERT](https://github.com/kexinhuang12345/clinicalBERT)

 **B. Motivation**
   * B.1 Ontology is required as there currently lacks a system for inflammatory disorders, specifically the controlled vocabulary for these diseases & the need for understanding the “patient-voice” via symptoms and conditions.